FASTER Quick Start Guide

 FASTER Usage Policies

-Access to FASTER is granted with the condition that you will understand and adhere to all TAMU HPRC and FASTER-specific policies.
+Access to FASTER requires that you adhere to all Texas A&M HPRC and FASTER-specific policies.

 General policies can be found on the HPRC Policies page.